IgnacioHR/timer_programmer/README.md

 # timer_programmer
-Home Assistant platform with support for a timer programmer
+Home Assistant platform with support for a Timer Switch

-A Timer Programmer is like a clock with dents between the hours, there are two dents per hour so in total, a day has 48 steps.
+A Timer Switch is like a clock with dents between the hours, there are two dents per hour so in total, a day has 48 switches; each one of them has a duration of 30 minutes.

-The UI that is currently using this platform shows the clock as an horizontal bar instead.
+This platform is generic, and it is used by Timer Switch in my Diematic Boiler integration.
+The UI that allows a user to interact with the timer switch shows the clock as an horizontal bar instead.

 Internally, the information is stored in a single int value using a bitset.
-Every bit corresponds to a period of 30 minutes period at bit 0 goes from 00:00 to 00:30, bit 1 goes from 00:30 to 01:00 and so on.
+As stated before, every bit corresponds to a period of 30 minutes period at bit 0 goes from 00:00 to 00:30, bit 1 goes from 00:30 to 01:00 and so on.

 # Current status